From Quantum Relative Entropy to the Semiclassical Einstein Equations: Abstract

 \section{Abstract}

-We prove that the semiclassical Einstein equations emerge directly from quantum information theory.
+We provide arguments indicating that the semiclassical Einstein equations follow from quantum relative entropy and its proportionality to an area variation.
 Using modular theory, we establish that the relative entropy between the vacuum state and coherent excitations of a scalar quantum field on a bifurcate Killing horizon is given by the energy flux across the horizon.
 Under the assumption of the Bekenstein-Hawking entropy-area formula, this energy flux is proportional to a variation in the surface area of the horizon cross section.
 The semiclassical Einstein equations follow automatically from this identification.
-Our approach provides a rigorous quantum field theoretic generalization of Jacobson's thermodynamic derivation of Einstein's equations, replacing classical thermodynamic entropy with the well-defined quantum relative (Araki-Uhlmann) entropy.
-This suggests that quantum information plays a fundamental role in what is seen as a zeroth order approximation of a theory of quantum gravity, namely quantum field theory in curved spacetimes.
+Our approach provides a quantum field theoretic generalization of Jacobson's thermodynamic derivation of the Einstein equations, replacing classical thermodynamic entropy with the well-defined quantum relative (Araki-Uhlmann) entropy.
+This suggests that quantum information plays a central role in what is often seen as a zeroth order approximation of a theory of quantum gravity, namely quantum field theory in curved spacetimes.

-\paragraph*{Introduction.} Jacobson demonstrated in Ref. \cite{Jacobson:1995eos} that Einstein's equations can be derived from the thermodynamic relation $\delta Q = T \delta S$ applied to local Rindler horizons, where the heat flux through the horizon is connected to the entropy change, itself proportional via the Bekenstein-Hawking formula to the variation of the horizon area.
-This raises the question: Is there an analogous derivation within quantum field theory?
+\paragraph*{Introduction.} Jacobson illustrates in Ref. \cite{Jacobson:1995eos} that the Einstein equations can be derived from the thermodynamic relation $\delta Q = T \delta S$ applied to local Rindler horizons, where the heat flux through the horizon is connected to the entropy change, itself proportional via the Bekenstein-Hawking formula \cite{Bekenstein:1973bhe,Hawking:1975rad,Hawking:1976bhe} to the variation of the horizon area.
+In his argument, he invokes the Hawking effect \cite{Hawking:1975rad} and, most notably, the Unruh effect \cite{Unruh:1976effect}, both of which fall within the domain of quantum field theory (QFT).
+This naturally raises the question: Can an analogous derivation be formulated entirely within QFT?

-Seeking a quantum field theoretic version of the Bekenstein bound, classically derived from the black hole area law, Casini \cite{Casini:2008rebb} was led to relative entropy as the natural entropic quantity in this context.
-Furthermore, the von Neumann entropy is ill-defined in quantum field theory due to ultraviolet divergences arising from the type $\mathrm{III}$ structure of local von Neumann algebras, which is a manifestation of vacuum fluctuations.
-In comparison, a finite and well-defined entropic quantity in QFT is the relative (Araki-Uhlmann) entropy \cite{Araki:1976relent,Uhlmann:1977relent}, naturally formulated within modular theory \cite{Takesaki:1970tomita}, which quantifies the distinguishability of quantum states and occupies a central role within the framework of quantum information theory, see \cite{Longo:2019relent,Hollands:2020relent,HI:2019new,Casini:2019qst}.